-AREA COMMITTEE - D.C.M.s and their alternates, the Area Officers and their alternates, all Area Standing Committee Chairs and their alternates and all Past Delegates
+AREA COMMITTEE - The D.C.M.s and their alternates, the Area Officers and their alternates, all Area Standing Committee Chairs and their alternates and all Past Delegates

-ASSEMBLY - Quarterly combined meeting of all Area G.S.R.s and District Committee Chairs and Area Committee office holders, for Area business, finances and elections.
-All A.A. members are welcome and alternate office holders have a vote if the primary office holder is not present.
+ASSEMBLY - A quarterly combined meeting of all Area G.S.R.s and District Committee Chairs and Area Committee office holders, for Area business, finances and elections.
+All A.A. members are welcome and alternate office holders have a vote if the primary officeholder is not present.